 In my experience, the difference isn't just scale.
 Commercial contractors must coordinate with multiple stakeholders: property owners, leasing agents, OSHA inspectors, and sometimes even city permit offices.
 They also handle specialized coatings like intumescent (fire-resistant) paint for steel beams, anti-graffiti coatings for storefronts, and low-VOC products required for LEED certification.
 A typical office tower repaint can involve 50,000+ square feet, lift equipment, and scaffolding permits—a world apart from touching up a living room.

 According to the Painting and Decorating Contractors of America (PDCA), commercial projects often require certifications like SSPC for industrial coatings and IICRC for restoration work.
 Without these, you risk improper adhesion on metal surfaces or premature failure on high-traffic walls.
+For property managers in cities like Martinez, verifying these credentials is non-negotiable—see our guide on

 The key takeaway?
 Never assume a residential painter can scale up to commercial work.
 The skill sets, equipment, and safety protocols are fundamentally different.
 That's why the PDCA recommends verifying at least three completed commercial projects in the contractor's portfolio before engaging.
+And when ranking contractors, prioritize those with documented experience in your building type—concrete tilt-up, steel frame, or stucco.

 Why the Choice of Contractor Matters—Real Financial Impact